 The land is an unusual triangular configuration that is bound by unmade road reserves which, it is believed, were created at the time the title was created to provide access to the 9 Crown Allotments (No. 1-9 Figure 1) contained on the title (Loy 1 TP 407625).
 The title indicates the title and Crown Allotments 1-9 were created in 1939.
-The western road reserve is 19.5 metres wide and the south eastern road reserve varies between 19.5 metres and 26 metres.
+The western and southern road reserves are 20 metres wide.